 Dave’s Story

 Dave’s story is pretty amazing.
 After spending time in prison, he got a second chance by going back to work at his family’s bakery.
-There, he created his own recipe for healthy bread made with organic, whole grains, and non-GMO ingredients.
+There, he created his own recipe for healthy bread.
+He use organic, whole grains, and non-GMO ingredients.
 He started selling it at a local farmer’s market, and people loved it.
-The bread became so popular that Dave’s business took off—and he ended up selling the company for $275 million.
+The bread became so popular that Dave’s business took off and he ended up selling the company for $275 million.

-Click the links below to see the exact ingredients that help create the most authentic copycat Dave’s Killer Bread experience at home.
+The links below show the exact ingredients I use.
+These help create the most authentic copycat Dave’s Killer Bread.

 - 100% Whole White Wheat Flour- I like this unbleached white whole wheat flour.
 You can substitute stone-ground whole wheat, but will not have the same light and airy texture as Dave's Killer Seed Bread.